Why are frogs feminine in Spanish?

 Lo perdí.
 (I lost it.)

-And for the feminine noun la bolsa (the purse) the direct object pronoun that will replace it is la.
+For the feminine noun la bolsa (the bag), the direct object pronoun that’ll replace it is la:

 La perdí.
 (I lost it.)